pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1184 My First Certification

+Today I complete my first course and achieve my first certification in the year.
+The course is about Zero Trust Security Framework, the zero trust framework is a great tool to do our systems more secure.
+I believe that any developer needs to know these principles because all developers work with data, and know how to handle this data is an important thing in the work.

 ##### Day 1183 Learning about Concurrency

 Today I continue reading the book Java Concurrency in Practice.
 I am learning about how to build good objects for concurrency programs and multiple threads.
 The book is a little old and some examples in the book not have the same behavior in my Java 17 version.
 The knowledge acquired at this moment is great.
 Definitely, I will to buy this book in physic form.